 Now to our initial question: what is a Legal Tech company actually worth?
 In very few cases it can be worth a lot.
 Here’s why: out of the 194 transactions we tracked, we could only trace the sale price for 86 companies.
 From these 86 acquired companies, we could only find 27 listing how much investment they had raised before the buyout.

 Stay with me: out of the 27, we could tag 21 as LegalTech.
 And out of the 21 LegalTech, only 8 had a positive return on investment.
 Meaning: the sale price was more than the sum of all disclosed investments in that company.

 Here’s the key: those 8 acquisitions were huge payouts if you ignore burn rate and debt the acquired company may have had sitting on its balance sheet.

 There is some debate on how these numbers are compiled and perceived so see them as proxies to the truth.
 Here’s a good article to start understanding the mechanics behind investment data.
 In any case, these numbers provide one more data point we’ll put to good use in our engine for world peace.

 By doing this analysis here’s what we learned:

 - Compliance (RiskTech) is increasing in value;

-- Government Technology and CivicTech may be a perfect role-model to the Legal Industry.
+- Government Technology and CivicTech may be a perfect role-model for the Legal Industry.